wintercms/docs/architecture/developer-guide.md

 # Developer Guide

-## Writing documentation

-Your contributions to the Winter documentation are very welcome.
-Please follow the Winter CMS documentation guidelines if you would like  to contribute:

-1. Each page that has at least one H2 header should have a TOC list.
-The TOC list should be the first element after the H1 header.
-The TOC should have links to all H2 headers on the page.
-1. There should be an introductory text below the TOC, even if there is the Introduction section.
-You may want to get rid of the Introduction section if it's not really needed.
-Don't leave the TOC alone.
-1. Try to use only H2 and H3 headers.
-1. Each H2 and H3 header should have a link defined as `<a name="page-cycle-handlers"></a>`
-1. Only use UL tags for TOC lists.
-1. Avoid short, 1 sentence, paragraphs.
-Merge short paragraphs and try to be a bit more verbose.
-1. Avoid short hanging paragraphs below code sections.
-Merge such paragraphs with the text above the code blocks.
-1. Use the inline `code` tags for everything related to code - variable names, function names, syntax examples, etc.
-1. Use code blocks (three backticks followed by the language of the block at the start of the codeblock and three backticks at the end) for code examples that are longer than a single line.
-1. Use the **strong** tag for everything else.
-1. Cross links to other documentation articles is highly encouraged.
-Adding links to the same article in the same paragraph is not necessary.
-1. See the [cms-pages.md](https://github.com/wintercms/docs/blob/main/cms-pages.md) or [cms-themes.md](https://github.com/wintercms/docs/blob/main/cms-themes.md) files for your reference.
+The following details outline our standards and guidelines to producing high-quality code and documentation for Winter.
+While you are free to choose your own standards and guidelines for your own projects, the maintainer team of Winter recommends that you follow these standards for contributions either to the Marketplace, or to the [core Winter CMS repositories](https://github.com/wintercms).

-## Exceptions to PSR standards
+## PHP coding standards

+Winter follows the [PSR-2 Coding Style Guide](https://www.php-fig.org/psr/psr-2/) as set forth by the [PHP Framework Interop Group](https://www.php-fig.org/).
+This guide provides a great starting point for creating code that is easily understandable and familiar to developers.
+We intend to stick closely to the [PSR-12 Extended Coding Style Guide](https://www.php-fig.org/psr/psr-12/) in the future as well, but this is not a hard requirement at the present time.

-There are some exceptions to the PSR standard used by Winter.
+### Exceptions to the standard

+Due to historical choices and technical limitations, we have some exceptions to these guidelines in Winter.

-### Controller methods can have a single underscore
+#### Controller methods can have a single underscore

-PSR-2 states that methods must be in **camelCase**.
-However, in backend controllers Winter will prefix AJAX handlers with the action name to define a controlled context.
+The PSR-2 guidelines state that methods must be in **camelCase** format.
+However, in [Backend controllers](../backend/controllers-ajax.md) in Winter, AJAX handlers can be created using a suffix notation if they are connected to a "main" action.
 For example:

 ```php
 public function index()